itsjoshuagraves/digitalgarden/content/art/collage000/index.md

 date: 2020-01-01
 image: collage.webp
 bookToc: false
-summary: "Mixed media collage for Elementary, My Dears Podcast"
+summary: "Mixed media collage."
 ---

-Basis for artwork for a podcast called [Elementary, My Dears](https://podcasters.spotify.com/pod/show/elementarymydears).
+Commissioned piece for a podcast based on the TV show Elementary.
 Lots of bees, New York city maps, transparency, and crime.
 All things important to the characters of the show.